vega/altair/doc/documentation/interactive.rst

 Interactive visualization
 -------------------------

-Another package, `altair_widgets`_ provides interactive visualization of a DataFrame.
+Another experimental package, `altair_widgets`_ provides interactive visualization of a DataFrame.
 It provides a widget that allows to choose the encodings for different columns:

 .. _altair_widgets: https://github.com/altair-viz/altair_widgets